zcemmey/AMLS_21-22-_SN18094237/README.md

 imutils

 Task B - Tumour classifcation using CNN

-Packages that have to be installed:
+The file "Task B with testing, Final Version" has to be ran to obtain results.

 Packages that have to be installed: pandas as pd numpy as np